pravg-amd/shark-ai/docs/programming_guide.md

 * `Theta` objects are used to contain a dictionary of `InferenceTensors` in a `Dataset`.
 Theta dictionaries are hierarchical and support various transformations and slicing of the parameter set.
-As a parallel hierarchy to the `nn.Module`, most layers in SHARK Tank descend from `ThetaLayer`, meaning that they are initialized with a slice or subset of the root theta.
+As a parallel hierarchy to the `nn.Module`, most layers in amdshark Tank descend from `ThetaLayer`, meaning that they are initialized with a slice or subset of the root theta.
   Typically such layers are then implemented in terms of `InferenceOps`, which provide the optimized workhorse implementations based on the actual types